mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## Linting

-There are two popular options for linting TypeScript code, TSLint and ESLint.
+There are two popular options for linting TypeScript code:
+TSLint and ESLint.
 TSLint will soon be deprecated in favor of ESLint, but currently TSLint supports rules